ljfio/personal-website/src/content/articles/your-helper-needs-view-context.md

 When building Umbraco websites recently, instead of calling the `GetBlockListHtmlAsync()` extension method on an `IHtmlHelper`, we have been experimenting with the use of a `ViewComponent` to render out each of the content blocks built for a site.

-This approach requires an additional step to wire up the `ViewContext` which is a holding key pieces of information (such as the `ViewBag` and `ViewData`) for the currently rendering `ViewComponent`.
+This approach requires an additional step to wire up the `ViewContext` which is holding key pieces of information (such as the `ViewBag` and `ViewData`) for the currently rendering `ViewComponent`.

 Whenever you programmatically call a method like `PartialAsync()` the `IHtmlHelper` must be made aware of its currently executing `ViewContext`.